kr55/ssis-cataloger-docs/faq.md

 **Can the tool migrate sensitive environment variables and parameter values in my SSISDB?**

-Yes, the SSIS Catalog Migration Wizard fully supports the migration of sensitive data, including environment variables and project/package parameter values, to the target environment.
+Yes, the SSIS Catalog Migration Wizard fully supports the migration of sensitive data, including environment variables and project/package parameter values, to the target SSISDB.
 Your sensitive values will be securely transferred during the migration process.

 **Is this tool capable of migrating .NET script tasks?**